behzad89/netcdf_to_parquet/README.md

-# ntecdf_to_parquet-
+# Jua.ai’s Geospatial Data Engineering Assessment

-Pipeline to transform the data into the Apache Parquet datasource,
+Pipeline to transform the data into the Apache Parquet datasource